59 Pages Posted: 16 Nov 2016 Last revised: 17 Oct 2017

-We analyze optimal voluntary disclosure by a privately informed agent who faces a counterparty endowed with market power in a bilateral transaction.
-While disclosures reduce the agent's informational advantage, they may increase his information rents by mitigating the counterparty's incentives to resort to inefficient screening.
-We show that when disclosures are restricted to be ex post verifiable, the privately informed agent always finds it optimal to design a partial disclosure plan that implements socially efficient trade in equilibrium.
-Our results have important implications for understanding the conditions under which asymmetric information impedes trade and for regulating information disclosure.
+We characterize optimal voluntary disclosures by a privately informed agent facing a counterparty endowed with market power in a bilateral transaction.
+Although disclosures reveal some of the agent's private information, they may increase his information rents by mitigating the counterparty's incentives to resort to inefficient screening.
+We show that when disclosures are restricted to be ex post verifiable, the informed agent optimally designs a disclosure plan that is partial and that implements socially efficient trade in equilibrium.
+Our results shed light on the conditions necessary for asymmetric information to impede trade and the determinants of disclosures' coarseness.

 Keywords: Information Design, Disclosure, Market Power, Persuasion